openstack/devstack/doc/source/contributor/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 All changes proposed to the Devstack require two ``Code-Review +2`` votes from
 Devstack core reviewers before one of the core reviewers can approve the patch
 by giving ``Workflow +1`` vote.
-One exception is for patches to unblock the gate
+There are 2 exceptions, approving patches to
+unblock the gate and patches that do not relate to the Devstack's core logic,
-which can be approved by single core reviewers.
+like for example old job cleanups, can be approved by single core reviewers.

 Project Team Lead Duties
 ~~~~~~~~~~~~~~~~~~~~~~~~